 Temporary Procedure for International Collaboration

 Because of COVID-19, the Fund had to take the decision to put the Internationalization Grant Programme and the Vouchers procedure for Presentations Abroad on hold.
 A Temporary Procedure for supporting International Collaboration (TPIC) has started on 15 July 2020.
-Due to success, the subsidy ceiling of September 30, 2020 has been reached.
-As of 1 October, the Fund will reopen the temporary procedure for new applications with a new budget.
-The temporary procedure has been slightly modified on the basis of an internal evaluation.
+Applications can be submitted until 30 November 2020.

 Working together on international projects in times of (local) crisis is nothing new.
 International partnerships therefore have to be flexible when dealing with sudden changes or unexpected events.
 In this temporary application procedure for international collaboration, it is important that not only the qualitative description of the collaboration is provided, but that there is also reflection on the feasibility of the project – for example, with regard to mobility and physically meeting up.